So, 124 books is a lot, but what are the biggest gaps in DC's SHOWCASE PRESENTS line?

 The next exclusion among the ARCHIVES opens up a whole other line of possibilities.
 There were two volumes of Jack Kirby's KAMANDI series in 2005 and 2007, which had the first 20 of Kirby's 40 issues of the series.
 Those same 20 eventually were put in the 2011 hardcover book KAMANDI, THE LAST BOY ON EARTH BY JACK KIRBY Vol. 1 book, which was followed up by a Vol 2 the next year, finishing the essential part of the run (it continued for a while beyond Kirby).
 The run also got a later one-volume hardcover and two-volume softcover release.
 So don't cry for Kam, he got some reprint representation, just not in black&white.
 Except the two Artist's Editions.
 And some people consider that series a failure...

 But while his 1950's DC work was well represented in the SHOWCASE line (Challengers and Green Arrow, plus some short mystery stories in either their original series or as reprints of reprints), Kirby's 1970-1976 stint at DC was very unrepresented, just one story of "Atlas" incongruously stuck in the weird GREAT DISASTER book they published (which had some post-Kirby KAMANDI issues).
 That's a five year run of almost 3500 pages of some of the best comics ever (The Fourth World, The Demon, the aforementioned Kamandi, OMAC, The Losers and more), a lot of it inked by Kirby's best inker, Mike Royer, which would look amazing in black and white.
-Obviously almost all that stuff did get colour reprints in that era and beyond (and even some black&white&grey reprints in an earlier decade), in some fine formats (but with
+Obviously almost all that stuff did get colour reprints in that era and beyond (and even some black&white&grey reprints in an earlier decade.
+Post about those to come), in some fine formats (but with

 room for improvement), but not getting at least one 1970s Kirby book in the SHOWCASE PRESENTS format just seems like a wasted opportunity.
-Personally I would have liked to see, though the SHOWCASE line didn't do this kind of curation, a "Best of 1970s Kirby" sampler, with one or two choice stand-alone issues of each series to fill a page book.
+Personally I would have liked to see, though the SHOWCASE line didn't do this kind of curation, a "Best of 1970s Kirby" sampler, with one or two choice stand-alone issues of each series to fill a 500-page book.

 And this is probably the best place to mention the unreleased announced SHOWCASE which would fit in here, SHOWCASE PRESENTS BEWARE THE CREEPER.